Most Common Reasons Kids Need an Emergency Dentist

 In order to save the knocked out tooth, you need to act quickly.
 As the parent, you should be the one to pick up the knocked out tooth by the crown (chewing surface and not the root) and rinse the tooth with water or milk if dirty.
 Keep the tooth moist in a container of milk or saline solution (salted water) to keep it from drying out.
 It is important to keep the tooth moist and call our Keswick Kids Dental clinic immediately (905-476-2800).

-Ideally our emergency dentist would like to see your child within one hour of the accident.
+Ideally our local emergency dentist would like to see your child within one hour of the accident.
 Throughout the process, remember to be sensitive to your child as a knocked-out tooth is painful since it affects the nerves, supporting tissues, and blood vessels.

 Loose Baby Tooth